deviceTRUST/demo-box/README.md

 ## Before you start

 - Client Prerequisites: For now, the Demo-Box is only usable with a Windows based client.
-Our Demo-Tool can only be executed on Windows based devices and is required for utilizing the Demo-Box.
+Our Demo-Tool can only be executed on Windows devices and is required for utilizing the Demo-Box.

 - VM Prerequisites